 Wendy Ussher

-Prior to joining Crown Law in 2013, Wendy worked on the Queensland Children’s Hospital (QCH) Construction Project.
-In her role as a Director (Workforce), Wendy led and managed the workforce commissioning team and advised on complex legal issues involved in combining the entire workforces of the Royal Children’s Hospital and Mater Children’s Hospital into one state regulated workforce for the QCH (approximately 4000 staff from state and federal industrial relations jurisdictions), conducted regular all-staff information sessions and union negotiations.
+Prior to joining Crown Law in 2013, Wendy worked on the Queensland Children’s Hospital (QCH) Commissioning Project.
+In her role as a Director of Workforce, Wendy led and managed the workforce commissioning team and advised on complex legal issues involved in combining the entire workforces of the Royal Children’s Hospital and Mater Children’s Hospital into one State regulated workforce for the QCH (approximately 4000 staff across state and federal industrial relations jurisdictions), and conducted regular all-staff information sessions and union negotiations.

-• Australia, Pacific LNG Pty Limited & Ors v The Treasurer Minister for Aboriginal and Torres Strait Islander Partnerships and Minister for Sport [2019] QSC 124.
+• Australia, Pacific LNG Pty Limited & Ors v The Treasurer, Minister for Aboriginal and Torres Strait Islander Partnerships and Minister for Sport [2019] QSC 124, a judicial review proceeding concerning petroleum royalties sought to be levied by the State.

 • Attorney-General of the State of Queensland v Legal Services Commissioner & Anor; Legal Services Commissioner v Shand [2018] QCA 66.